 There are many opportunities throughout the year for young people to consult and review organisations policies and the ways in which they work.
 Keep checking this page for live consultations that are taking place throughout Somerset.

-You might also want to use some of the tools and examples resources below to help you to plan consultation activities within your own organisation
+You might also want to use some of the tools and example resources below to help you to plan consultation activities within your own organisation.

 Planning the next CYPP